-Tom Brady is the NFL record holder for most Super Bowl MVP wins with 4, edging out Joe Montana who has 3.
-Brady is currently listed in the SB MVP odds and has a chance to win another trophy in Super Bowl 55.
+Tom Brady is the NFL record holder for most Super Bowl MVP wins with 5, edging out Joe Montana who has 3.
+Brady is still active and could add another trophy before he retires.

 No. Dallas Cowboys LB, Chuck Howley, was able to become the Super Bowl V MVP despite losing the game.
 It isn’t likely to occur again but there’s always a chance.